 Breast cysts may be defined by their size:

-- Microcysts are too small to feel, but may be seen during imaging tests, such as mammography or ultrasound.
+- Microcysts may be seen during imaging tests, such as mammography or ultrasound, but are too small to feel.

-Breast ultrasound can help your doctor determine whether a breast lump is fluid-filled or solid.
+- Breast ultrasound.
+This test can help your doctor determine whether a breast lump is fluid filled or solid.
 A fluid-filled area usually indicates a breast cyst.
 A solid-appearing mass most likely is a noncancerous lump, such as a fibroadenoma, but solid lumps also could be breast cancer.

 During a fine-needle aspiration, your doctor inserts a thin needle into the breast lump and attempts to withdraw (aspirate) fluid.
 Often, fine-needle aspiration is done using ultrasound to guide accurate placement of the needle.
 If fluid comes out and the breast lump goes away, your doctor can make a breast cyst diagnosis immediately.

-- If the fluid is not bloody and the breast lump disappears, you need no further testing or treatment.
+- If the fluid is not bloody and has a straw-colored appearance and the breast lump disappears, you need no further testing or treatment.

 - If the fluid appears bloody or the breast lump doesn't disappear, your doctor may send a sample of the fluid for lab testing and refer you to a breast surgeon or to a radiologist — a doctor trained to perform imaging exams and procedures — for follow-up.